Golden YearsProtection

 Guaranteed Issue

 No health questions at all.
-Higher premiums, but nobody gets turned down.
+Coverage is more limited, but nobody gets turned down.

 DECISION GUIDE